 I'm Justin.
 I love languages and I love people.
 I help people have joy and success in learning and teaching languages.
-The painful absence of joy and success from most language learning attempts is a big part of what motivates me as a teacher and trainer.
+The absence of joy and success from most language learning attempts is a big part of what motivates me as a teacher and trainer.

 I learn languages myself, too.
-Some of my earliest memories from growing up in Vienna, Austria, include deciphering the Cyrillic alphabet to study Bulgarian maps, learning the Yugoslavian word for peanut butter, and making friends in pickup soccer games where every one of us had a different native language.
+Some of my earliest memories from growing up in Vienna, Austria, include deciphering the Cyrillic alphabet to study Bulgarian maps, learning the Yugoslavian word for peanut butter, and making friends in pickup soccer games where every one of us had a different first language.

 You can get a lot of my ideas about language learning and teaching by reading the blog.
-You'll see that, on the teaching side, I especially like repeatable activities and interactions that provide a lot of language-learning payoff with little or no prep.
+You'll see that, on the teaching side, I especially like repeatable tasks and interactions that provide a lot of language-learning payoff with little or no prep.
 On the learning side, I'm really into habits and hacks that make it easier for normal people with normal schedules to live in a language.
 I’d love for you to leave a comment on a post or drop me a note!

 If everyone taught language like Justin Slocum Bailey, we would have a world of self-directed polyglots.